After Ebola, flu and drug resistance top pandemic threats

 "Viruses do not need visas to get across borders," said World Health Organisation (WHO) Director-General Margaret Chan, who admitted the international response in future needed to be much better co-ordinated.

-Her own organization has been criticised for failing to move faster to tackle Ebola and has acknowledged that it lacked the staff and tools to fight the epidemic adequately early on.
+Her own organisation has been criticised for failing to move faster to tackle Ebola and has acknowledged that it lacked the staff and tools to fight the epidemic adequately early on.

 Part of that is down to a failure to learn from the past.